gibbsoft/terraform101/step3/README.md

 Argh!
 It failed, why?

+    │ Error: Module not installed
+    │
+    │   on main.tf line 19:
+    │   19: module "terraform_state_backend" {
+    │
+    │ This module is not yet installed.
+Run "terraform init" to install all modules required by this configuration.

 Oh yes, we forgot to do an init:

     AWS_PROFILE=<your account name> TF_VAR_account_name=<your account name> terraform init